 What exactly is data quality for marketing and sales?

 It seems like every company we talk to these days has a data quality initiative going on.
 Maybe after years of tinkering with the latest and greatest marketing and sales technologies, people have finally figured out there’s no silver bullet or Easy ButtonTM that can give you more leads and higher conversion without doing the hard work of whipping your data into shape.
-Given that Openprise created the Data Orchestration product category and has been preaching the importance of data, we’re happy to see sales and marketing folks now rightfully focused on data quality.
+Given that Openprise created the RevOps Automation product category and has been preaching the importance of data, we’re happy to see sales and marketing folks now rightfully focused on data quality.
 So that begs the question, what exactly is “data quality”?
 If you ask ten people to define data quality, you’ll likely get 11 different answers.
 In almost all cases, the conventional definition of data quality is way, way, way too narrow.

 What’s our definition of data quality?
 We’re glad you asked.